openssl/openssl/doc/designs/quic-design/quic-api.md

  * QUIC connection object does not contain a default stream, returns NULL.
  * After calling this, calling SSL_get_stream_type on the connection object
  * returns SSL_STREAM_TYPE_NONE.
 Always returns NULL for non-QUIC connections.
+ *
+ * Calling this function automatically inhibits default stream creation;
+ * though, after calling this function, a QUIC connection SSL object will no
+ * longer have a stream attached to it, calling SSL_read or SSL_write on
+ * that QUIC connection SSL object will not automatically create a new
+ * default stream.
+Default stream creation only occurs at most a single time per
+ * connection.
  */
 SSL *SSL_detach_stream(SSL *ssl);
 ```